 Focussing on travellers in powered wheelchairs, the film outlines every stage of the process, from the required preparation, check-in, security, boarding, in-flight and landing, as well as highlighting the assistance available.
-Created in conjunction with the UK Civil Aviation Authority and the industry, it is hoped the video will help build confidence among disabled people when flying and is a direct response to reports concluding three million requests are made for assistance at UK airports – requests that are increasing at almost double the rate of general passenger growth.
+Created in conjunction with the UK Civil Aviation Authority and the industry, it is hoped the video will help build confidence among disabled people when flying and is a direct response to reports concluding three million requests are made for assistance for disabled air travellers at UK airports – requests that are increasing at almost double the rate of general passenger growth.

 “The film shows a complete journey by air and offers advice at each stage.
 It provides much needed information and assurance to the thousands of disabled people and their families who currently feel that air travel is not an option for them.”